President

 Treasurer

-Vice President Nichole Webber is an Occupational Therapist currently working in an outpatient clinic serving all ages in Spokane.
-She previously worked in an outpatient pediatric setting.
+Nichole is an Occupational Therapist currently working in an outpatient clinic focusing on reflex integration and holistic therapy in Spokane.
+She previously worked in an outpatient pediatric setting in Idaho.
 Nichole graduated from Eastern Washington University with her Masters in 2016.
+In her spare time she enjoys reading, being outside, and spending time with friends and family.

 OTA Representative